MikroElektronika/mikrosdk_click_v2/clicks/mux5/README.md

 ## Example Description

-> This example demonstrates the use of MUX 5 click board by mapping the common connection A and B to different channels every 5 seconds.
+> This example demonstrates the use of MUX 5 Click board by mapping the common connection A and B to different channels every 5 seconds.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c